What You Should Know About Reef-Safe SunscreensMay 06, 2022

 What to Know About the Oxybenzone and Octinoxate Ban

-The bill Hawaii passed prevents the sale of over-the-counter sunscreens containing two common sunscreen ingredients: oxybenzone and octinoxate.
-According to Dr. Benjamin, the idea behind the ban is to “prohibit sunscreens that contain chemicals that could contribute to bleaching of the coral reefs.”
-That being said, the ban doesn’t take effect until January 2021.
+The bill Hawaii passed prevents the sale of over-the-counter sunscreens containing oxybenzone and octinoxate, which are two common sunscreen ingredients.
+The idea behind the ban was to “prohibit sunscreens that contain chemicals that could contribute to bleaching of the coral reefs,” says Dr. Benjamin.
+The ban officially took effect in Hawaii in January 2021.
+Other islands, including the U.S. Virgin Islands, have followed suit, even going as far as to ban tourists from bringing sunscreens with these chemicals to the islands.

 The Difference Between Chemical and Physical Sunscreen